Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt1-instigation.md

 "The alternative," Regaari repeated, "Is what happened to the Guvnurag."

 Powell grunted.
 "We know, Regaari...
-And unless there’s a better option, Champion…?"
+And unless there’s a better option, Champion...?"

 Meereo’s ears wilted, lowered, then drooped right down to lie flat down the back of his head. "...I can’t think of one."